Outdoor Experience

 Trip Options

-All 2023 trips will take place in Utah’s stunning Uinta Mountains and are for incoming first-year students only.
+All 2026 trips will take place in Utah’s stunning Uinta Mountains and are for incoming first time Westminster students.
 No experience is necessary, and the Outdoor Program can provide any equipment you need to borrow.
-If the trip fee is a barrier to your participation, inquire about the Participation Fund at outdoorprogram@westminsteru.edu.
+If the trip fee is a barrier to your participation, we offer a sliding scale trip fee!
+Please reach out to mnmitchell@westminsteru.edu to coordinate.

 Arriving on Campus